Are your students ready to change the world?

 AI Webinars and Hackathons

 Starting in November we will have a series of AI webinars to guide students through the world of AI.
+Dates and times are displayed below, educators can register to get the webinar join links and access to recordings here.

 Imagine Cup Junior for Beginners